How to add 5 stretch goals to your board game without breaking the bank

 It’s best to have figured out most, if not all, of the stretch goals you plan to add to your campaign before you ever launch.
 This will give you an idea of how many you have to offer, how to space them out, and what order to introduce them.

 Now, having said that, you also want to have some flexibility so that you can include your backers in your project and make them feel like they are part of the creation process.
-If someone has a great idea, you can consider this and discuss with your manufacturer.
+If someone has a great idea, you can consider and discuss it with your manufacturer.

 Avoid adding anything that will add a lot of production cost and weight to your game, such as metal coins, unless you’ve already priced this all out.
 Shipping can easily cost more than production, and every time you add something new to your game, you increase the risk of moving to the next tier of shipping prices due to the weight.